AndrewBarba/eece2160/project/REPORT.md

 The run loop would continue infinitely as long as the game is considered *not over*.
 We had a simple definition for *game over* which was just based on whether the ball had gone below the paddle in which case the user essentially missed the ball and lost.
 At this point the users final score would be printed to the console and to the LED's on the ZedBoard.

 ## Relevance
 This project heavily involved material presented in the first half of the course, specifically object-oriented design in C++, and Bluetooth IO with the ZedBoard and Wii remote.
+Here is an organized list of topics used in this project:

+1. ZedBoard
+2. Object Oriented Design in C++
+3. Bluetooth enabled Wii remote
+4. Makefiles
+5. Shell Scripts

 Something not discussed in the course is building any sort of Graphical User Interface (GUI).
 There are many libraries available online that help ease the process of creating a GUI in standard out but we ultimately chose to explore a custom solution to keep the dependencies for this assignment to a minimum.